 As a rule, you will need to be quite deceptive when writing plot twists in your stories.
 When you use misdirects, it is important that you are as subtle as possible.
 Luckily, there are many types of misdirects that you could use.

 You could utilize the dead-end misdirect, wherein you disprove the outcome that readers are expecting.
 You could also use a red herring.
-A red herring is a classic misdirect wherein false piece of information are given in order to misdirect the reader.
+A red herring is a classic misdirect wherein false pieces of information are given in order to misdirect the reader.

-You could also utilize fast-paced writing to steer away the reader from key clues and concepts in the story.
+You could also utilize fast-paced writing to steer away from the reader from key clues and concepts in the story.
 Misdirects are very handy when it comes to writing plot twists, just make sure that you know how to use them.

 If you are going to use plot twists, you should include your characters as well.
 Remember that your characters have a certain personality, and they all have their own motivations.

 You should make sure that their actions are still consistent with who they are as characters.
-For example, you are going to write a murder scene wherein one of your most likeable characters does the deed.
+For example, you are going to write a murder scene wherein one of your most likable characters does the deed.

-This lack of consistency will not only make your plot twist strange, it will also lessen the character in your reader’s eyes.
+This lack of consistency will not only make your plot twist strange, but it will also lessen the character in your reader’s eyes.
 As a whole, it is important that you stay consistent with your character’s personality and motivations, no matter how the plot twist goes.